 OverDrive is a bit different from our other distribution partners.
-As we’ve mentioned, this isn’t about selling directly to a consumer.
+As we’ve mentioned, as this is library distribution, this isn’t about selling directly to a consumer.
 You’re reaching your readers through a third party.
 The librarian becomes your customer, then, and through them your readers can get to your work.

 So pricing may not actually matter.
 In fact, aiming for profit in the library space may not be your best strategy.

 Libraries give readers the opportunity to discover an author and that author’s work, without any out-of-pocket expense.
 Free books, in other words, all in exchange for taking the time to get a library card.